deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 “...Well?
 Show me!”

 Liree yelped and leapt to obey, and…well, one life ended and another began.
 As promised the Great Father was waiting for him, out in the country in his getaway cottage.
-There, through long, endless agony of many kinds, over many days, the Great Father made him his, forever.
+There, they got to know each other.
+Conversations, mostly.
+Lots of farm work, lots of training too, in lots of different things.
+He was to become one of Daar's closest personal assistants, alongside Tiyun.
+Thre wasn't a thought that wasn't shared, not an inch of His Father he didn't know, not a feeling he didn't understand.
+There were no secrets between the three of them.
+As promised, Liree was never more than arms-reach apart from him, and as feared...

-Recovery took weeks, even with modern medicine.
-He had barely survived the ordeal.
-But after that?
-It wasn't so bad, really.
-Daar had tended to his training *personally* for a few weeks, and once the abject fear of the situation wore off…Daar had become like a friend and mentor to Liree that he’d never had in his life.
-They even shared a nestbed at his farm!
-In the end, he came to view it all as a good thing.
+It didn't take long.
+He went from resentful, to wary, through neutral to appreciative and finally, *devoted.* Before the summer was out he couldn't *bear* to be apart from His Father for any length of time.
+Or from Tiyun, either.
+Liree was, it turned out, a particularly agreeable young male.
+In fact he was so dependent, merely working up to do this mission was a personal trial.
+Even now, the apartness was terrible.
+But in the end, he came to view it all as a good thing.
 Admittedly, the physical training was…pain…and there was some sense of loss...but he didn't regret it.

 Couldn't regret it.
 Even if he wanted to.